 In the event of a storm, safety is of the utmost concern.
-Stay away from windows, and take shelter in the safest part of your property.
-If your building doesn’t have a designated storm shelter, have employees take shelter in an area devoid of windows, such as a lavatory or break room.
+Stay away from windows and take shelter in the safest part of your property.
+If your building doesn’t have a designated storm shelter, have employees take shelter in an area devoid of windows, such as a bathroom or break room.

-Prepare an emergency plan ahead of time and communicate it with employees, so they’ll know what to expect.
-Practice an emergency drill if possible, so that everyone will be prepared if weather conditions are threatening your safety.
+Prepare an emergency plan and communicate it with employees so that they’ll know what to expect.
+Practice an emergency drill, if possible, so that everyone will be prepared if weather conditions are threatening your safety.

-If you’re in an area with a high risk of windstorms, review your policy language carefully with your Insureon agent.
-If you’re located in a high-risk zone, you may be able to purchase coverage as an endorsement to your standard small business insurance policy.
-This could mean a higher premium but more coverage in the event of a serious storm.
+If you’re in an area with a high risk of windstorms, review your policy language carefully with your Insureon agent to ensure you will be protected in the event of damage from a serious storm.

 Compare quotes from trusted carriers with Insureon

 Complete Insureon’s easy online application today to compare quotes for commercial property and other kinds of insurance from top-rated U.S. carriers.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.